-SpringBoard offers a flexible and comprehensive pathway with a consumable, interactive writein print text, as well as an interactive digital platform, SpringBoard Digital.
+SpringBoard offers a flexible and comprehensive pathway with a consumable, interactive writein print text, as well as an interactive digital platform called SpringBoard Digital.
 SpringBoard follows the Plan, Teach, Assess, Adapt instructional model with ongoing formative assessment, including Embedded Assessments, which are performance based tasks that students and teachers "back map to" in a collaborative exercise called "Unpacking" to determine the skills and concepts they will be accountable for in each one.
-The use of differentiated learning strategies promotes an environment where students are active participants and teachers are effective facilitators.
+The use of differentiated learning strategies promotes a student-centered learning environment where students are active participants and teachers are effective facilitators.

-SpringBoard was designed from the start to meet the needs of rigorous standards and built on current research of positive instructional practices.
+SpringBoard was designed from the start to meet the needs of rigorous standards and built on current research of positive instructional practices and pedagogy.
 Utilizing the Understanding by Design model by Wiggins and McTighe, SpringBoard uses a backward mapping instructional design that starts with the end in mind, namely, the Embedded Assessments.
 The skills and knowledge needed for these assessments are scaffolded into the activities leading to each assessment.
-By using the Embedded Assessment as a starting point for planning instruction, teachers have a clear picture of what students need to know and be able to do as they progress through the unit to more easily adjust the learning plan to meet individual needs.
+By using the Embedded Assessment as a starting point for planning instruction, teachers have a clear picture of what students need to know and be able to do as they progress through the unit and the course to more easily adjust the learning plan to meet individual needs.

-SpringBoard's lesson design also takes into account the work by M. McLaughlin in our focus on cognitive engagement.
+SpringBoard's lesson design also takes into account the work by M. McLaughlin in our focus on students moving through multiple levels of cognitive engagement.
 Students seamlessly move from understanding and comprehension, to analysis, and are ultimately asked to synthesize or create in their Embedded Assessments.
 Similarly, the structure of each lesson's teacher guide allows for the type of facilitation and flexibility referenced by Charlotte Danielson in her work on teacher instruction.